camillahusby/hello-world/README.md

 Just another repository

 Hi everyone!
 Camilla from Norway here!
 I want to learn more about coding and computer science.
-Looking foreward to get to know GitHub.
+Looking forward to get to know GitHub.